[Original message, published on January 13, 2021, can be found here.]

 Q: What have you done since launch to make the game better?

 A: Our top priority since launch has been to fix bugs in Cyberpunk 2077.
-We have already released two bigger patches and a couple of smaller hotfixes which have improved the game, and we’re not done yet.
+We have already released ten updates to the game which have improved the game, and we’re not done yet.